pixeline/wp-config-supercharged/README.md

 All wordpress configuration constants in a wp-config.php, ready for a new project.
 Set your variables and just remove what you don't need.

-It is pre-configured to play with a local DEV server and a PRODUCTION ("live") server.
+It is pre-configured to play with a local DEVELOPMENT server and a PRODUCTION ("live") server.

 ## Need a STAGING server configuration?